1300 307 576 Call now Request a callback

 • Breeds in fermenting residues found in pubs, fruit & vegetables, breweries, etc.

-• Larvae feeds on bacteria and yeast in rotting fruit and veg.
+• Larvae feed on bacteria and yeast in rotting fruit and veg.

 • May also breed in unclean drains and cleaning utensils.